UQ-eLIPSE/think-chat-learn/README.md

 Those marked [^] are tests written before the MOOCchat rewrite for older code.
 Failures are to be expected.

+## Database dumps and restores
+`mongodump` is the command to use to dump the entirety of the database as BSON.
+The default directory is `./dump`, configurable by the `out` flag.

+To restore, run `mongorestore`, with the `dir` flag if dump folder name was supplied.
+The `drop` flag will drop collections that already exist before inserting the restore data.

+    $ mongodump -o dump-folder-name
+    $ mongorestore --drop --dir dump-folder-name

 ## Important notes
 * Mongodb must be running before starting `npm start`